dinowang/graylog-eventhubs-plugin/README.md

-# HttpOutput Plugin for Graylog
+# EventHubsOutput Plugin for Graylog

 **Required Graylog version:** 2.0 and later

-This Plugin has a very specific purpose:  Write the messages to an Http, indicated in the Plugin configuration parameters.
+This Plugin has a very specific purpose:  Write the messages to an Azure EventHubs, indicated in the Plugin configuration parameters.

 Getting started
 ---------------